Fused Quartz Glass

 • Medical UV disinfection systems

-• Heat resistant viewing ports
+• High-temperature viewing ports

 • UV drying and curing systems

-• Front glass for ultraviolet light sources
+• Housings for ultraviolet light sources

 • Quartz parts for the chemical industry